 -A pattern Restrict displayed attributes to those that match the specified pattern .
 For example, for the selected files, -A foo displays only attributes whose name starts with foo . -c change Display only files affected after the given changelist number.
 This operation is much faster than using a revision range on the affected files. -e change Display only files affected by the given changelist number.
-This option is much faster than using a revision range on the affected files. -F filter List only those files that match the criteria specified by filter .
-See "Usage Notes" on page 144 for a discussion of filters. -L For scripting purposes, report file information on a list of valid file arguments in full depot syntax with a valid revision number. -m max Produce fstat output for only the first max files.
+This option is much faster than using a revision range on the affected files.
+When used with the -Ro option, only pending changes are considered to ensure that files opened for add are included.
+This option also displays the change description. -F filter List only those files that match the criteria specified by filter .
+See "Usage Notes" on page 157 for a discussion of filters.
+Filtering is not optimized with indexes for performance. -L For scripting purposes or automated reporting processes: report file information on a list of valid file arguments in full depot syntax with a valid revision number.
+File specifications that do not meet these requirements are silently ignored. -m max Produce fstat output for only the first max files. -0a Output attributes set by p4 attribute . -Od Output the digest of an attribute. -0e Output attribute values encoded as hex. -0f Output all revisions for the given files, suppressing the other[] and resolve[] fields. -01 Output a fileSize field displaying the length of the file and a digest field for each revision. p4 fstat -e shelvedChange -Rs -01 reports the file size and digest of files shelved at the specified change.

--0a Output attributes set by p4 attribute . -0d Output the digest of an attribute. -0e Output attribute values encoded as hex. -0f Output all revisions for the given files, suppressing the other [] and resolve [] fields. -01 Output a fileSize field displaying the length of the file and a digest field for each revision. p4 fstat -e shelvedChange -Rs -01 reports the file size and digest of files shelved at the specified change. -Ор Display the clientFile in Perforce syntax, as opposed to local syntax. -0r Display pending integration record data for files open in the current workspace. -0s Shorten output by excluding client workspace data (for instance, the clientFile field). -r Sort the output in reverse order. -Rc Limit output to files mapped into the current workspace. -Rh Limit output to files on your have list; that is, to files synced to the current workspace. -Rn Limit output to files opened at revisions not at the head revision. -Ro Limit output to open files in the current workspace. -Rr Limit output to open files that have been resolved. -Rs Limit output to shelved files.
-Requires -e changelist option. p4 fstat -e shelvedChange -Rs -01 reports the file size and digest of files shelved at the specified change. -Ru Limit output to open files that are unresolved. -Sd Sort by date. -Sh Sort by have revision. -Sr Sort by head revision. -Ss Sort by filesize. -St Sort by filetype.

--T fields List only those fields that match the field names specified by fields .
+-0p Display the clientFile in Perforce syntax, as opposed to local syntax. -0r Display pending integration record data for files open in the current workspace. -0s Shorten output by excluding client workspace data (for instance, the clientFile field). -r Sort the output in reverse order. -Rc Limit output to files mapped into the current workspace. -Rh Limit output to files on your have list; that is, to files synced to the current workspace. -Rn Limit output to files opened at revisions not at the head revision. -Ro Limit output to open files in the current workspace.
+You must use this option to get pending changes. -Rr Limit output to open files that have been resolved. -Rs Limit output to shelved files.
+Requires -e changelist option. p4 fstat -e shelvedChange -Rs -01 reports the file size and digest of files shelved at the specified change. -Ru Limit output to open files that are unresolved. -Sd Sort by date. -Sh Sort by have revision. -Sr Sort by head revision. -Ss Sort by filesize. -St Sort by filetype. -T fields List only those fields that match the field names specified by fields .
 The list of field names can be separated by spaces or commas. -U Include files in the unload depot when displaying data.
-See p4 unload for details. g-opts See "Global Options" on page 539 .
-The -s global option (which prefixes each line of output with a tag describing the type of output as error , warning , info , text , or exit) can be particularly useful when used with p4 fstat .
+See p4 unload for details. g-opts See "Global Options" on page 569 .
+The -s global option (which prefixes each line of output with a tag describing the type of output as error, warning, info, text, or exit) can be particularly useful when used with p4 fstat.